pesser/behavioral_cloning/README.md

 [HQ version](https://gfycat.com/EquatorialGaseousChinesecrocodilelizard)

-and here is the same model training with a correction constant of 0.0:
+and here is the same model trained with a correction constant of 0.0:

 ![understeering](imgs/understeering.gif)